Gloryness/ptfs-joystick/README.md

 Today, I figured of a new idea I could do.
 Usually an aircraft taxies under its own power.
 Why should I need to increase throttle to taxi?<br/>
 This is where my parking brake idea came to light.

-I figured I'll implement it so if the parking brake is OFF (and the engines are on), the aircraft with increase its own throttle automatically to 15%, for taxi.
+I figured I'll implement it so if the parking brake is OFF (and the engines are on), the aircraft will increase its own throttle automatically to 15%, for taxi.

 And if the parking brake is ON, a -15% throttle deduction is in place.
 Meaning throttle can manually be increased to 15%, it will do nothing.
 16%, and it will go to 1%.